Posts

 Image

 "Help me!
 Somebody please help me!"
 I hear a struggling voice, yearning for help.
-I am seated in a waiting room at the eye-center at CU Health, a teaching hospital in Denver, Colorado.
+I am seated in a waiting room at the eye-center at a local hospital, a teaching hospital in Denver, Colorado.
 "I can't see and I can't hear.
 Somebody please, please help me!"
 The voice calls out agin.
 There is a definite sense of urgency.
 Nobody is moving in the waiting room.
 There are 3-4 employees seated behind plexiglass watching this woman, and there are about 30 people in the waiting area.
 "Somebody please help me!"
 I stand, extend my telescoping white cane and begin tapping toward the voice.
 I can't see who is asking for help, but I move toward the voice.
 "Help me!"
 After about 30 feet of tapping in a straight line, I arrive at the voice.
 A frail grey-hared 70+ year old African-American woman in a wheelchair is anxiously begging for help.
 She continues to urgently say, "I need help!
 Somebody please help me!"
-She has a device she is speaking int
+She has a device she is speak...

 What is it like to be called by God?